Proof needed before dogs can be destroyed: FNDC

 On Monday at least seven sheep were killed by roaming dogs at a rural Waipapa property, the third such attack since Christmas.

-Others in the neighbourhood have given up keeping chickens due to repeated attacks or are afraid to let their children play outside.
+Others in the neighbourhood have given up keeping chickens because of repeated attacks or are afraid to let their children play outside.

-Far North District Council environmental services manager Darren Edwards said two dogs had been identified by witnesses to the second attack on Waitangi Day.
+Far North District Council environmental services manager Darren Edwards said witnesses identified two dogs involved in an attack on Waitangi Day.

-As a result one dog had been destroyed, with the owner's permission, but a second dog had to be returned because there was no proof it was directly involved in the attack.
+As a result one dog had been destroyed, with the owner's permission, but a second dog had to be returned because there was no proof it was directly involved.
 It was neutered by its owner to discourage it from wandering.

 After the most recent attack, animal management officers had supplied a dog trap to the stock owner and would respond quickly to any reports of wandering dogs or attacks.